-Grantees are required to join with the local CoC in their area to work with other homeless service providers on data collection efforts, technical assistance provision, and to participate in service delivery coordination.
+Grantees are required to join with the local CoC in their area to work with other homeless service providers on data collection efforts.
 RHY grantees may use FYSB grant funds to cover charges associated with CoC training and access to the RHY-HMIS software.